 Parents Need to Know

-Parents need to know that this DVD focuses on the disappointments and frustrations of Valentine's Day with sophistication and humor.
-Even though characters pine after unrequited love, the action and dialogue is handled with such a deft touch that it feels uplifting.
-The humor is universal enough to entertain the youngest viewers and parents alike.
+Parents need to know that Be My Valentine, Charlie Brown focuses on the disappointments and frustrations of Valentine's Day with sophistication and humor.
+Even though the Peanuts characters pine after unrequited love, the action and dialogue is handled with such a deft touch that it feels uplifting.
+And the humor is universal enough to entertain the youngest viewers and parents alike.
 There's less use of insult language in this one than in many other classic Peanuts specials.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 Schulz's cartoon genius came from using humor to express universal experiences, and this special is a perfect example.
 Kids will probably identify with the latent fear of not receiving any valentines, and with the pressure of finding just the right card for that special person -- whether it's a classmate, sibling, or teacher.
 It's a relief to see characters apologizing to Charlie Brown after snubbing him, even if their motives are a bit selfish.